 Who set these “Price Per Carat” values?

-Most of you might be wondering, from where does these price per carat numbers come from?
-Well, there are two major organizations named as RAPAPORT & IDEX.
+Most of you might be wondering, from where do these price per carat numbers come from?
+Well, there are two major organizations named RAPAPORT & IDEX.
 They set the price per carat from 0.01 to 10.00ct for D-to-N color and FL-to-I2 clarity.
 However, the RAPAPORT diamond price list (RAP List) is most commonly used in all major countries.
-For diamond shapes like princess, oval, heart, etc. Rapaport releases a common price list for all fancy shapes and another list for round shaped diamonds.
+For diamond shapes like princess, oval, heart, etc. Rapaport releases a common price list for all fancy shapes and another list for round-shaped diamonds.

 How To Read Diamond Price List?

 So, above we have a sample copy of the Rapaport Price List.
 Let us learn how to read it.
 For eg, You have to check the price for 1.01 carat, H color, VS2 clarity stone.
 To know the diamond price you need to know 3 things.
 Weight, Color, & Clarity of diamond.

 As you can see on the above price list image there are different values for every diamond.
 Here we have 4 different carat weight segments which further can be read in a matrix.
 So, For 1.01 carat, we have to look at the 1.00-1.49 ct price segment.
 Then, check color & clarity verticality and horizontally within the matrix.

 All the values are in hundreds.
 So the price for 1.01 H VS2 is 6300 USD per carat.
 This is an old price list just used for reference and example.
 The price per carat for 1.01 H VS2 is 7600 $ ar per the Latest RAPAPORT price list

 Get Latest Diamond Prices 2021 May- Rapaport Price List